Counseling & Psychological Services

 Learn more about CAPS services.

-CAPS offer a limited number of same day urgent appointments with an on-call mental health clinician.
+CAPS offers a limited number of same day urgent appointments with an on-call mental health clinician.

 Same Day appointments require completing paperwork right away and then meeting with an on-call clinician if possible (for urgent/emergency situations that cannot wait for the next available scheduled appointment).